- Sleep Products

 Select air mattresses fall in the standard elevation (or ‘single high’) category, meaning they are 10 inches thick or shorter; the majority fall between eight and 10 inches.
 Some of these models are designed for children, but there are also standard elevation options for adults.
 However, getting on and off of a standard elevation air mattress can be fairly difficult.

+Internal pumps are built into the air mattress.
 Most internal pumps are operated using knobs or buttons.
-These pumps have the advantage of containing no spare, extraneous parts, which eliminates the risk of losing them.
+These pumps have the advantage of containing no spare, extraneous parts, which can be lost easily.
 They also tend to inflate at a much quicker rate, since they use batteries or electrical mains and are never battery-operated.
 Two notable downsides: internal pump air mattresses are typically more expensive than external pump models, and are also more prone to equipment breakdowns that affect the owner’s ability to inflate the mattress.

 Weight Capacity: Most air mattresses can support at least 300 pounds, which is adequate for the vast majority of sleepers, as well as sleeping bags, pillows, blankets, and other bedding accessories.
 However, customers should inquire about the weight capacity of different models.

 Mattress Weight: When fully deflated, most temporary air mattresses weigh 20 pounds or less.
-Customers looking for a backpacking air mattress may prefer models that are on the lighter side (eight to 10 pounds when deflated).
+Customers looking for a backpacking air mattress may prefer models that are on the lighter side (between 8 to 10 pounds when deflated).

 Noise: Air mattresses with internal or external pumps that are battery- or electricity-powered tend to produce a fair amount of noise during the inflation process, but most are relatively quiet during the night.
 However, regardless of the pump, many owners claim that the mattress produces squeaking sounds whenever they shift positions.
 A mattress topper or pad may reduce the noise potential to some extent.

 Durability: Most temporary air mattresses have limited durability.
-However, reserving these mattresses for occasional use and storing them properly can significantly extend the lifespan.
+However, reserving these mattresses for occasional use and storing them properly can significantly extend their lifespan.
 See the maintenance tips section below for more information.

 Properly maintaining an air mattress can greatly extend the product’s lifespan and help ensure optimal performance for each use.
 This section will look at tips for storing mattresses, keeping the mattress inflated, and repairing air leaks.